seiyanz16/seiyanz16/README.md

 Welcome to my GitHub!
 I'm a web developer who loves making things look good on the Frontend.
 Currently, I'm dabbling in Backend on my own time—learning Laravel, APIs, and server-side logic because why not?
 But let’s be real, my heart will always belong to Frontend.
 (I hope so.)

 ## ⚡ Fun fact
-I once tried to refactor my life... turns out, that’s not a pull request I can merge. *sob
+I once tried to refactor my life.. turns out, that’s not a pull request I can merge.

 ## 🌱 I’m currently learning
 - Improving **Vue 3** & **React** Hooks